-Getting your first job is hard, especially if you want to work in a competitive industry like marketing.
+Getting your first job is difficult, especially if you want to work in a competitive industry like marketing.
 But the hard work isn’t done when you sign that offer letter.
-A career in marketing is filled with lots of challenges and changes, especially during your first year.
-You may have no idea what you want your marketing career to look like, or you may come into that first job with a 10-year plan — only to realize a year later that your career goals have completely changed, and you need to start from scratch.
-Either way, the first year is your chance learn but also to prove yourself at your new job.
+A career in marketing is filled with many challenges and changes, especially during your first year.
+You may have no idea what you want your marketing career to look like, or you may come into that first job with a 10-year plan — only to realize a year later that your career goals have completely changed and you need to start from scratch.
+Either way, the first year is your chance to learn and prove yourself at your new job.

-It’s been more than a year since I started my first job here at Right Source, and I’ve learned and grown as a professional in many ways that I couldn’t have anticipated when I signed my offer letter.
+It’s been more than a year since I started my first job here at Right Source, and I’ve grown as a professional in more ways that I anticipated when I signed my offer letter.
 My advice?
 Get as much as you can out of your first year.
 Here are five important things you should strive to learn during your inaugural year on the job:

 Figure out which marketing careers intrigue you most.

 There are many different career paths in marketing, from creative to account service to marketing technology.
 Each field can be broken down even further.
 For example, the creative department often includes art directors, copywriters, graphic designers, photographers and videographers, and more.
 Very likely, you’ll be more interested in certain departments and positions than others, but you may not be able to pinpoint that at the very beginning of your career in marketing.
 Take note of what marketing work makes you feel energized and inspired — and just as importantly, what doesn’t.

 Determine what industries you like most.

 If you’re at an agency, chances are your work will span a variety of clients and projects across many different industries.
 If you work on the client side, make an effort to talk to people in other departments, or quiz your vendors about what it is they do or like about their areas.
 Learning more about what kinds of positions are out there can help you specialize your career going forward.

 Learn that there is no such thing as a perfect marketing job.